Aasiaat Radio provides a variety of services.

 Aasiaat Radio regularly broadcasts storm, gale, and warnings of ice accretion, which are received from DMI.

 The warnings are sent out as fixed broadcasts at the times 0605, 1005, 1505 and 2005 local West Greenland time both summer and winter.
-The timed broadcasts will be announced in advance with speech on 2182 kHz and channel 16 shortly after the period of silence.
+The timed broadcasts will be announced in advance with speech on 2182 kHz and channel 16 shortly after the silence period.
 The warnings are read out on the work channel.

 Storm, gale and warnings of ice accretion is also broadcast on NAVTEX.